 My first website was based on a Bootstrap 3 template, unfortunately this website has been completely lost to time and no archive of it exists, so all I can show is the template I used.

 This website was entirely static and, as far as I'm aware, only ever had one page.
-Unfortunately, I can't remember much about it...
+I somehow learned about the LAMP stack and immediately started using it.
+Though admittedly for this first website, it was underutilized.

 Revision 2